0SRAF0/assn-w06/report.md

 ### Short-term Actions

-**Focus on new customers.** The first year is critical.
-Tenure is the second most important feature, so implementing better onboarding for customers in their first 6-12 months could help.
-Regular check-ins, exclusive new customer perks, or dedicated account managers might work.
+**Focus on new customers.** The first year is most important.
+Tenure is the second most important feature, so implementing better customer care for customers in their first 6-12 months could help.
+Regular check-ins, exclusive new customer perks, or dedicated account managers etc.

 **Look into fiber optic service.** If fiber customers are churning more, something's wrong.
-Either the service quality isn't matching the price, competitors have better fiber offerings, or the value proposition isn't clear.
-This needs investigation.
+Either the service quality isn't matching the price, competitors have better fiber offerings, or something else.

 **Fix the electronic check experience.** People using electronic checks churn more.
-Maybe the process is tedious.Incentivizing automatic payment methods could help.
+Maybe the process is tedious.
+Incentivizing automatic payment methods might help.

-**Price sensitivity for high spenders.** Customers with both high monthly charges and high total charges are at risk.
-These are valuable customers who might be shopping around.

 ### Future Improvements